Leo8216/Get-Out-Hide-Out-Take-Out/README.md

 # Get-Out-Hide-Out-Take-Out

 Exploration of Gun Violence in the USA utilizing multiple datasets from different sources.
 Gun Violence data, Gun Laws data, School System data and U.S. Opiate Prescriptions/Overdoses data are explored using python 3.6.
+The time frame for all visualizations is from 2013 to 2018 Quarter 1; otherwise it will be specified.

 ## Summary & Insights